NishantKumar-2005/IdentityServerJWT/README.md

 1. Installation process
 2. Software dependencies
 3. Latest releases
-4. API references
+4. API reference .
+5. Reference

-# Build and Test
+# Build and Test and learn
 TODO: Describe and show how to build your code and run the tests.

 # Contribute